-However: George Anastasia completely ignored them, and, quotes from two written after the Gotti trial ended in 2009 by organized crime expert Jerry Capeci who covers the mob in New York via his website GangLandNews.com are posted below.
+However: George Anastasia ignored them, and, quotes from two written after the Gotti trial ended in 2009 by organized crime expert Jerry Capeci who covers the mob in New York via his website GangLandNews.com are posted below.

-When George Anastasia tells the world that he believes John Alite’s story and “the government believes it” remind him that he’s leaving out how all of the government’s witnesses who were called during the Gotti trial, by the defense, these other cooperators pulled out of witness protection who had every incentive to back up the prosecution instead all contradicted Alite’s statements leading to Alite never again being called as a trial witness.
+When George Anastasia tells the world that he believes John Alite’s story and “the government believes it” he’s leaving out how all of the government’s witnesses who were called during the Gotti trial, by the defense, these other cooperators pulled out of witness protection who had every incentive to back up the prosecution instead all contradicted Alite’s statements leading to Alite never again being called as a trial witness.

 So, really, the government does not believe his story because if they did not only would they have called John Alite at future trials but that would mean they do not believe Peter Zuccaro, Kevin McMahon, Michael Finnerty, Michael DiLeonardo and even Sammy Gravano (who was not called at the Gotti trial but almost was by the defense) whose testimonies were at odds with Alite’s.
 That would mean the dozens of people imprisoned by them (and others) would get appeals if not just having their guilty pleas and convictions tossed out all together.